hiddendepth/hdsb-stickybanner/README.md

 = From WordPress.org =

 1. Download 'Sticky Banner'.
-2. Upload the 'hd-stickybanner' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
+2. Upload the 'hdsb-stickybanner' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
 3. Activate 'Sticky Banner' from your Plugins page.
 4. Visit 'Sticky Banner' in the sidebar to add content and change colours.